-- Making, amending or terminating of contracts related to hiring of the Company's business, in whole or a significant part, including entrustment of the management to or consolidation of the business with other entities with the purpose of profit and loss sharing - Amending of the Company's Memorandum of 4) Association or the Articles of Association - 5) Increasing and decreasing of the Company's capital, issuing of debentures, merger and acquisition, and business dissolution - 6) In case where the Company or one of our subsidiaries agrees to enter connected transactions or sales or acquisition of the Company or the subsidiaries assets, as determined by the Stock Exchange of Thailand's announcement on connected transactions of listed companies (as the case may be)
+(6) In case where the Company or one of our subsidiaries agrees to enter connected transactions or sales or acquisition of the Company or the subsidiaries assets, as determined by the Stock Exchange of Thailand's announcement on connected transactions of listed companies (as the case may be)

-The minutes of the Board meetings cover all significant matters in completion.
+Minutes of the Board meetings cover all significant matters in completion.
 For the issues seeking approval, the resolutions are unanimous.
-Name of the persons attending or absented from the meetings, name of meetings' attendants, and name and content of those who state his or her opinions, questions, answers, or clarifications are recorded in details, while the reports of the minutes are systematically filed and kept in safety.
-All directors of the Board usually attend all of the meetings unless an absence deemed necessary.
-In which case, the director must provide the Boards' Chairman with an absent letter which is subsequently recorded in the report of individual directors' meeting attendance.
+Name of the persons attending or absented from the meetings, name of meetings' attendants, and name and content of those who state his or her opinions, questions, answers, or clarifications are recorded in details, while the

-In 2015, the non-executive meetings were held two times, in July and December, which were without the presence of the management and were held prior to the ordinary Board Meeting.
+In 2015, the non-executive meetings were held two times, in July and December, which were without presence of the management and were held prior to the ordinary Board Meeting.
 The purpose of the meetings was to discuss and clarify some ongoing issues which were of interest, while the results were summarized and acknowledged to CEO for further evaluation.